SercoSPA/CLEOPE/Trials/readme.md

 | DISCOVER_ONDA|`requests`| |
 | ORDER|`requests`| |
 | SEARCH|`requests`|`ipyleaflet`|

-CLEOPE supports the possibility to install complementary or additional libraries. <br>👉 [Read how to do here](../readme.md#packages).

 ## Note on CLEOPE _Free_ account
 CLEOPE *Free* account has a limited amount of resources available, thus some basic functionalities are prevented due to [resource limitations](../readme.md#resources1). <br>